 - Bleeding from the lower digestive tract usually causes the stool to be coated or mixed with bright red blood.

 - Certain foods and medications can also cause the stool to appear bloody.
 A list of these foods and medications is provided in table 1 (table 1).

 However, it is not always possible to know the source or type of rectal bleeding based upon the appearance of the stool alone.
 An evaluation and physical examination is necessary in most cases.
-(See "Diagnostic approach to lower gastrointestinal bleeding in children".)
+(See "Lower gastrointestinal bleeding in children: Causes and diagnostic approach".)